VSI0N/ACADEMi/README.md

-# ACADEMi
+# ACADEMe
-ACADEMi is a personalied education platform which adapts to students needs 🧑🏻‍🎓
+ACADEMe is a personalied education platform which adapts to students needs 🧑🏻‍🎓